| 2006: fremdeles er det noen som sier at Armour Thyroid varierer i styrke,

 So, here in Hollland there are a few pharmacies who make 'Kastrup-capsules'

 (100 for 10 euro).
-Using levothyroxine/Cytomel myself, meanwhile busy with
+Using levothyroxine/Cytomel myself, meanwhile busy

 May be a phonecall to Niels give you more info.